Bermagui hugs the edges of its harbour, and nestles under the shadow of Gulaga (Mt Dromedary), once an active volcano 60

 Water sports reign no matter what the season.
 The most famous for swimming and night snorkelling is the ocean pool, Blue Pool.
-Nearby Wallaga Lake is home to more than 200 bird species and formed when two river valleys were drowned some 6000-10,000 years ago.
-Nearby are surf beaches, especially, Cuttagee Beach, and the northern end of the beach Cuttagee Lake is crossed by a single lane wooden bridge and offers a safe, shallow swimming estuary.
+Nearby Wallaga Lake is home to more than 200 bird species and formed when two river valleys were drowned some 6000 years ago.
+Nearby surf beaches include Cuttagee Beach, Camel Rock and Beare’s Beach while historical wooden bridge make day trips a dream.

 Bermagui has its own small commercial fishing fleet to reap the bounty of the abundant seafood.
 The Co-op situated at the harbour and the Bermagui Fishermen’s Wharf offers fresh fish and prawns daily, along with eateries and a wine bar.
 Your own boat can be launched, fish weighed and cleaned with the facilities on offer too.